ShabuShabu/Harness/README.md

 ];
 ```

-Or only keep or remove for a given condition:
+Or only remove them for a given condition:

 ```php
 return [